Special Features and Information

 Etymology

-The generic name Asplenium is from the Latin asplenum, meaning "spleenwort."
-Ancient Greeks believed that this fern could cure spleen diseases [Thomas et al. 2025].
+The generic epithet Asplenium is from the Latin word, asplenum, meaning spleenwort.
+Ancient Greeks believed this fern could cure diseases of the spleen [Palmer 2003].